beanumber/macleish/README.md

 [![Travis-CI Build Status](https://travis-ci.org/beanumber/macleish.svg?branch=master)](https://travis-ci.org/beanumber/macleish)

 The Ada and Archibald MacLeish Field Station is a 260-acre patchwork of forest and farmland located in West Whately, MA that provides opportunities for faculty and students to pursue environmental research, outdoor education, and low-impact recreation.
-Reid Bertone-Johnson serves as the Field Station Manager and five faculty and staff sit on the field station's Advisory Board.
 More information can be found at (<http://www.smith.edu/ceeds/macleish.php>)

 ![MacLeish Field Station](inst/extdata/macleish_600px.jpg)

-This R package allows you to download and process weather data (as a time series) using the [ETL](http://www.github.com/beanumber/etl) framework from the MacLeish Field Station.
+This R package allows you to download and process weather data using the [ETL](http://www.github.com/beanumber/etl) framework from the MacLeish Field Station.
 It also contains shapefiles for contextualizing spatial information.

 To install
 ----------